HosamBinCode/HosamBinCode/README.md

 <details open>
   <summary><h2>👨‍💻 About Me</h2></summary>

-  I'm an IT student at Elsewedy Technical Academy (graduating Sept 2025) with hands‑on experience in IoT, mobile/desktop apps, and software testing (manual + automated).
+  My name is Hossam, and I am a student in the Department of Computer Science at HITU.
+I have practical experience in the Internet of Things (IoT), mobile and desktop applications, and software testing (manual and automated).
-  I’ve interned at **ARAB INTERNATIONAL OPTRONICS** (Oct 2022 – Jan 2025), where I delivered annual projects in R&D, embedded systems (ESP32, Arduino), AutoCAD, LabVIEW, and industrial IoT.
+I interned at **ARAB INTERNATIONAL OPTRONICS** (from October 2022 to January 2025), where I worked on annual projects in the areas of research and development, embedded systems (ESP32, Arduino), AutoCAD, and industrial IoT.
-  I’m passionate about building reliable software, automating tests, and designing clean UI/UX.
 </details>

 <details open>